 Typically, roofing warranties fall into one of two categories: manufacturer’s warranties or workmanship warranties.
 Both can be useful, but they are different in a few key ways so it’s important to understand what you’re purchasing.

 Manufacturer’s warranties are offered by, you guessed it, the manufacturer of the actual roofing material you purchased.
 This protects against damage to your roof caused by defects in the materials used.
 This does not include damage caused by faulty workmanship, lack of maintenance, or acts of God.
-Cost can vary depending upon term and amount of coverage.
-Most manufacturer’s warranties are valid for a period of 15-30 years.
-The type of coverage available is going to differ based on manufacturer, but most companies will warrant only certain parts of the roofing system rather than every aspect.
-A good example of this is a warranty that covers shingles but not the membrane, flashing ,etc.
+Cost can vary depending upon the term and amount of coverage.
+Most manufacturer’s warranties are valid for 15-30 years.
+The type of coverage available is going to differ based on the manufacturer, but most companies will warrant only certain parts of the roofing system rather than every aspect.
+A good example of this is a warranty that covers shingles but not the membrane, flashing, etc.